palasthotel/grid/readme.txt

 Have a look at wordpress.org for plugins that provide new grid boxes or you can create your own plugin and use the `grid_load_classes` action to add new box classes.
 You can find a documentation at doc.the-grid.ws

+= What about Grid an caching? =

+Grid works fine with a varnish configuration and the comet cache plugin.
+If you use another caching that does not work with grid please contact us on github.com or wordpress.org.

 == Screenshots ==

 1. Grid editor with Container list